Macaulay Posets and Rings: Translating Between Posets and Rings

 \begin{dfn}[Monomial Order] A total order $\mathcal{O}$ on $\mathscr{M}_S$ is called a \textit{monomial order} if whenever we have $m_1,m_2\in \mathscr{M}_S$ such that $m_1< m_2$, and we have $m\in \mathscr{M}_S$ such that $mm_1,mm_2\in \mathscr{M}_S$, then $mm_1 < mm_2$. \end{dfn}

 Monomial orders are very common.
 For example, any domination order on $\mathscr{M}_R$ is a monomial order.
 Considering Proposition \ref{Monomial_Quotients_Produce_Subposets} we see that this implies that there is always a monomial order on $\mathscr{M}_S$ when $H$ is a monomial ideal.
 The main property of monomial orders that we are interested in is their existence.
 In all of our results, the specific monomial order does not matter and is independent of the other properties.
-When a monomial order exists we can reduce homogeneous ideals to monomial ideals by using Theorem \ref{Reducing_Homogeneous_Ideals_to_Monomial_Ideals}.
+When a monomial order computing the Hilbert function of a homogeneous ideal can be reduced to the case of computing the Hilbert function of a monomial ideal, by using Theorem \ref{Reducing_Homogeneous_Ideals_to_Monomial_Ideals}.

 \begin{dfn}[Level Linear Independence] We say that $S$ is \textit{level linearly independent} if for all $i\in \N$ we have that $\Lvl_{i,\mathscr{M}_S}$ is linearly independent.
 We will often say that $\mathscr{M}_{S}$ is level linearly independent and we just mean that $S$ is level linearly independent. \end{dfn}